-- BA History students take exactly the same History modules as 1BA students. - BA History students will be automatically enrolled in a tutorial group, which will be arranged by their Head of Year, Dr Gearóid Barry (gearoid.barry@universityofgalway.ie)
+- BA History students take exactly the same History modules as 1BA students. - BA History students will be automatically enrolled in a tutorial group, which will be arranged by the Head of the BA History Programme.

 Module Descriptions (Semester 1)

 Lecture Module: HI1103 Europe & Ireland, 1789-1918